 - The USS delegates to the UAS NF the role of "resolver" of the CAA-Level UAV ID and return to an entity (e.g. the TPAE) querying information about the UAV based on the CAA-Level UAV ID the UAV data that the UAS NF retrieves from the USS.

-Editor's note: The details of mechanisms of exposure of UAS-NF to entities beyond USS outside the 3GPP system is FFS.